When Generative Replay Meets Evolving Deepfakes: Dual Confusion-Aware Regularization for Incremental Face Forgery Detection: Experimental Results

-\paragraph{Implementation Details.} Our framework is built upon the EfficientNetB4~\cite{effnet} backbone.
-We train all models using the Adam optimizer~\cite{adam} with a learning rate of 0.0002 for 5 epochs.
-All inputs are resized to 256$\times$256 and processed with a batch size of 32.
-For baseline methods that rely on replaying original samples, we set the replay buffer size to 500 samples per task.
-To ensure a fair and reproducible comparison, all baseline methods were carefully replicated within the standardized DeepFakeBench~\cite{deepfakebench}.
-We report Frame-level Area Under Curve (AUC)~\cite{deepfakebench} as the primary evaluation metric, supplemented by accuracy (ACC) for comprehensive alignment with existing methods.
-Furthermore, we define a Performance Dropping rate (PD) to quantify the absolute performance drop for catastrophic forgetting, calculated as $PD = M_0 - M_N$, where $M_0$ is the average metric (AUC or ACC) in the base session and $M_N$ is the average metric in the final session.
-All experiments were performed on a NVIDIA GeForce RTX 3090 GPU.
+Our framework utilizes an EfficientNetB4~\cite{effnet} backbone, trained via the Adam optimizer~\cite{adam} with a learning rate of 0.0002 for 5 epochs.
+Inputs are resized to $256 \times 256$ with a batch size of 32.
+For sample-replay baselines, the buffer size is 500 samples per task.
+All baselines are replicated within DeepFakeBench~\cite{deepfakebench} to ensure fair comparison.
+We adopt frame-level AUC~\cite{deepfakebench} as the primary metric, supplemented by accuracy (ACC).
+To quantify catastrophic forgetting, the Performance Dropping rate is defined as $PD = M_0 - M_N$, where $M_0$ and $M_N$ denote the average metrics in the base and final sessions, respectively.
+All experiments are conducted on an NVIDIA A100 GPU.